 To be considered for admission to a master's degree program, students must submit a program application, test scores (if applicable), and any additional program requirements to the Office of Graduate Studies and office in the College of Education.
 Program applications vary; please check the individual program for additional requirements.
 Program applications may be obtained from the Graduate Studies office (ED1-7; 562/985-8476; www.ced.csulb.edu/graduate).
 Please note: Not all programs admit students for the spring semester.
 For additional program information and contact numbers for advisors, visit the College of Education website at www.ced.csulb.edu and navigate to the appropriate program.

 All master's degree candidates in education are required either to complete a thesis or project or take a comprehensive examination according to the requirements of the degree or degree option.
-Application for enrollment for thesis, project, or comprehensive examination must be made by October 1 for the spring semester or by March 1 for the fall semester.
+Application for enrollment for thesis, project, or comprehensive examination must be made by the deadline as seen on the Graduate Advising home page for the fall or spring semester to receive consideration for admission.